riolaf05/pannello-server/README.md

 mysql > INSERT INTO login (ID, Username, Password, Email) VALUES (null, '<user>', '<pass>', '<email>');
 ```

+NOTE: MySQL container IP is hard-coded inside pannello-server\startbootstrap-shop-item-gh-pages\pannello_controllo\config.php because it is not exposed as a Kubernetes service yet (TODO).

 2) launch the add_cronjob.sh script in the local machine

 3) go to startbootstrap-shop-item-gh-pages/ and run: